Music behind the Essen Haus, the Come Back In, and the Up North bar silenced for now

 "I'm getting really screwed over," he said.
 "Zoning's got involved in it and they want to call the rules."

-Worm said that the entertainment license he's had for 40 years allows him to have music and that he's willing to negotiate on what days and times he offers it.
+Worm said the entertainment license he has had for 40 years allows him to have music and that he's willing to negotiate on what days and times he offers it.

-Kristina Pirius, Worm's daughter and general manager, started a petition Tuesday, "Save Come Back In and Up North live outdoor music," on change.org, that as of Thursday afternoon had 826 signatures.
-In the petition, she details the ways she has attempted to diminish the noise.
+Kristina Pirius, Worm's daughter and general manager, started a petition Tuesday, "Save Come Back In and Up North live outdoor music," on change.org, which as of Thursday afternoon had more than 850 signatures.
+In the petition, Pirius details the ways she has attempted to diminish the noise.

 One stage serves all three entities with 30 tables in the back parking lot of the businesses, Worm said.